lunardao/research/crypto_to_fiat.md

 - *'Place order'* --> Within ten minutes the money need to be send to the address which Bity displays.
 Use the electrum wallet on tails which has been set up for this purpose.
 - After the transactions has been sent, verfify on Bity that it is completed.

 For this option it's also possible to go through steps in [Anonymizing assets](https://wiki.lunardao.net/anonymizing_assets.html) and then proceed to [bity.com](bity.com) using ETH.
 See *'How to make a Bity transaction'* above.
-The only difference is that instead on electrum, a Metamask account is used, and instead of BTC, ETH.
+The only difference is that instead of electrum, a Metamask account is used, and instead of BTC, ETH.

 2. **Join local crypto communities/chats**
 See when someone wants to buy XMR and settle with them.
-- Advantage: best price, no fees, no %, no hustle, relativelly secure.
+- **Advantage:** best price, no fees, no %, no hustle, relatively secure.
-- Reveal: Amount, time and place of the trade to a person who under pressure can reveal these data.
+- **Reveal:** Amount, time and place of the trade to a person who under pressure can reveal these data.
 - https://juraj.bednar.io/en/blog-en/2022/03/14/how-to-create-your-own-crypto-trading-group/

 3. **OTC exchange**